abhiramp1/abhiramp1.github.io/README.md

 # Intro
 - Environmental, Water Resources, and Geospatial Researcher at Marquette University.
 Ph.D. in Civil Engineering with an emphasis in Environmental Engineering with 7+ years of combined professional experience in research, teaching, and coding.
 Certified Geospatial analyst in Hydrology with a history of working on research projects with the Bureau of Reclamation and the United States Geological Survey.
-- Here is my Google scholar and Linkedin profiles
+- Here are my Google scholar and Linkedin profiles
-- <a href="https://scholar.google.com/citations?user=YrTbCmsAAAAJ&hl=en&oi=ao">👔 Google Scholar</a>
+- <a href="https://scholar.google.com/citations?user=YrTbCmsAAAAJ&hl=en&oi=ao">🎓 Google Scholar</a>
 - <a href="https://www.linkedin.com/in/asppamula">👔 LinkedIn</a>

 # Education